It's not always easy booking shows as an opener but we're here to help!

 3) Start small

 Yes, opening for the biggest names would be amazing but you have to ask yourself - are you ready for that and is it what's most beneficial for you right now?
 Organic growth can't be emphasized enough, building a foundation of super fans sometimes only happens when you're performing in the most intimate style of venues.
-Target artists that you'd feel comfortable opening for and gradually build that performance portfolio, that way when the opportunity arises for open for a big headliner, you'll have a much better track record to show.
+Target artists that you'd feel comfortable opening for and gradually build that performance portfolio, that way when the opportunity arises to open for a big headliner, you'll have a much better track record to show.

 4) Think solution-based